guanchuwang/division/README.md

 ## Research Motivation

-Existing work of activation compressed trainin relies on searching for optimal bit-width during DNN training to reduce the quantization noise, which makes the procedure complicated and less transparent.
+Existing work of activation compressed training (ACT) relies on searching for optimal bit-width during DNN training to reduce the quantization noise, which makes the procedure complicated and less transparent.

 In our project, we have an instructive observation: **DNN backward propagation mainly utilizes the low-frequency component (LFC) of the activation maps, while the majority of memory is for caching the high-frequency component (HFC) during the training.**
 This indicates the HFC of activation maps is highly redundant and compressible during DNN training.